NebraZKP/upa/upa/README.md

 `ProofVerified` events are no longer emitted.
 Instead, `SubmissionVerified` events are emitted.

+The `UpaClient` is now initialized using a static async `init` function.
+Its contructor is private.

 ### V1.1.2

 Added the `upa` tool command `upa convert-proof-snarkjs`.